Known as "The Gateway to the North", Newry sits snugly amidst the natural splendour of the

 Ireland’s newest city it may be, but the past makes up an integral part of Newry’s modern day character.
 And there’s a lot of "past" on offer – after all, human settlement here dates back to 4,000BC.

-In the 19th century, Newry was a bustling trading port, a place of merchants, markets and noisy city quays.
+th century, Newry was a bustling trading port, a place of merchants, markets and noisy city quays.
 A link to the city’s industrious beginnings can be seen in its place names: Buttercrane Quay, Canal Boat Street and Custom House Quay.

 A flourish of rejuvenation means many historically significant buildings are intact once more, each with a little tale of their own.